Jpunt/sass-t1000/README.md

 ```

 ### reset-properties
-There're cases that you don't want certain properties to be set, for instance by one of the above mixins.
-For this, you can do this:
+There are situations when you don't want certain properties to be set, for instance by one of the above mixins.
+For these cases, you can do this:

 ```scss
 @include reset-properties((margin, padding));